Even in the digital age, hard copies of important documents still play an important part. Here are five things to become a master paper wrangler.

 2. Estate Planning, Medical Papers and Professional Contacts

-Estate includes your Will, Power of Attorney and Trusts.
-Medical includes your Advance Directive (which includes your Living Will and Health Care Proxy), DNR as well as well as contact info for lawyers, accountants, and insurance agents.
+Estate includes your Will, Power Of Attorney and Trusts.
+Medical includes your Advance Directive (which is a combo of your Living Will and Health Care Proxy), DNR as well as well as contact info for lawyers, accountants, and insurance agents.

 3. Financial, Legal and Professional